 Honey Whole Wheat Rolls

 Shape and Bake the Rolls

-Gently deflate the risen dough and turn it out onto a lightly floured surface.
+Gently deflate the dough that has risen and turn it onto a lightly floured surface.

-Cover the muffin tins with a damp cloth and let the rolls rise for another hour, until they’ve puffed up and look airy.
+Cover the muffin tin with a damp cloth and allow the rolls to rise for approximately one hour until the rolls have puffed up and appear airy.

-Bake the rolls for ~8 minutes, then reduce the oven temperature to 350F.
-Continue baking for another ~10-15 minutes.
+Bake the rolls for approximately 8 minutes, then reduce the oven temperature to 350F and continue baking approximately 10-15 minutes longer.

-The rolls are done when they are golden brown and sound hollow when tapped.
-An instant-read thermometer should register between 180F and 190F.
+The rolls are done when they are golden brown on top and sound hollow when tapped; an instant-read thermometer inserted in the middle of one of the rolls should read between 180F and 190F.

-Remove the rolls from the muffin tins immediately and let them cool on a wire rack.
-If you leave them in the tin, the bottoms will get soggy from the steam.
+Remove the rolls immediately from the muffin tins and let them cool on a wire rack; if allowed to stay in the tin, the bottoms will be soggy from the steam.

+Honey Whole Wheat Rolls